S0519/E-Commerce-Back-End/README.md

 ## Usage
--We downloaded the packages necessaries to run the application.
+* We downloaded the packages necessaries to run the application.
--We are running the application in the database getting infotmation from the server.
+* We are running the application in the database getting infotmation from the server.

 ## URL